git-moss/DrivenByMoss-Documentation/Electra-One/Electra-One.md

 ### Hardware Setup

-* Enable Electra.One logging: If enabled the device is instructed to send logging messages which are written to the console.
+* Enable Electra One logging: If enabled the device is instructed to send logging messages which are written to the console.
 This is only for debugging and has a performance impact.
 Therefore, keep it off.

 ### Transport